elemel/fungeoneer/chapters/02-staredown.md

 #]]######[]#[#[###]#
 ```

-Below is a log of walking through the example dungeon, with your location marked `@` on the map.
+The log below shows you walking through the example dungeon, with your location marked `@` on the map.
 In deep dungeons, coordinates are shown as `(x, y, z)`.

 ```
 ##########[#[####[##